Jordan Dale Young

 WHAT STEPS DID YOU TAKE TO GET TO WHERE YOU ARE NOW?

-After graduating university, I started freelancing and there was just a snowball effect as new client heard about me from other clients.
+After graduating university, I started freelancing, and there was a snowball effect as new clients heard about me from current clients.
 The main thing I did was just try to make the most impressive work I could that would stand out in its context.
-I'm a firm believer in forcing yourself to be creative even when you don't feel like it.
+I'm a firm believer in forcing yourself to be creative even when I don't feel like it.
 Creativity is a muscle to be worked out, so I especially like seeing what kind of art comes out when I don't feel particularly inspired.

 FOR OTHER PEOPLE IN YOUR FIELD, WHAT DO THEY USUALLY LACK?

 Artists and designers get too attached to their work, and that causes all sorts of problems.
 First of all, clients will always ask for things that you don't like, so your vision is already imperfect.
 Additionally, you keep getting better, so what you made yesterday is not as good a representation as what you make today.
 I think you're only as good as what you can make, not what you have made.
 You have to be able to move on, whether what you made sucks or is your pinnacle creation.

 I'm intently exploring my illustrative art, usually abstractions of bodies, movement, fashion, and architecture.
 I'm also wrapping up a branding packaging project for a new upcycled whey beverage.
 There are also some longterm website projects I'm working on.